wrcarpenter/MMA-Betting-Model/README.md

 # MMA-Bout-Model

 Tracking mixed martial arts competitions and betting activity to identify optimal trading strategies.
+Take a statistical and automated approach to placing wagers on weekly events in an effort to maximize returns and minimize human engagement with detailed analysis.

 ## Programming Languages